 Keep your hair looking toned and vibrant by doing a hair mask in between colorings.
 Our current favorite is the Garnier Nutrisse Color Reviver Mask.
 In just five minutes, your hair looks just as fresh as when it was first dyed.
 We recommend using this every two weeks for long-lasting color and healthy hair.

 Red Hair Tip #4: Don’t Forget About Your Eyebrows!

 Brows should look natural and complement the red hair, which can be a bit tricky.
-Take Maynard’s sage advice and stick to a neutral shade.
-“I recommend staying in the warm brown family,” says Maynard.
-“If your brows are the same color as your hair they will wash you out!
+Take Maynard’s advice and stick to a neutral or warm brown shade.
+“If your brows are the same color as your hair they will wash you out.
 If you’re in the light red family soften the brow a bit and use a dark blond or light brown eye pencil.
 If you’re in the more vibrant red or deeper auburn family, I suggest softening them with a bit of color to bring out warmth and use a medium reddish brown to fill them in.”
-Need a little help in the brow department?
-Try Maybelline Eye Studio Brow Precise in Soft Brown or Auburn to give your brows a little redhead-friendly color.
+We’ve been loving NYX Fill & Fluff Eyebrow Pomade Pencil in Auburn and Taupe to get the job done.

 Read More:Beauty PI: How the Urban Decay Honey Palette Came to Be